sutd50003/cohortproblems/ce8/ce8.md

 ## Total 10 Marks

-You may submit your codes in a zip file with folders and subfolders, and a report to explain your codes.
+You may submit your codes in a zip file containing ce8_q1 and ce8_q2 folders.

 ## Question 1 (5 Marks)